 I happened to be visiting mid-summer and I knew it was going to be busy (not Oktoberfest busy, that time of year becomes so crowded that beer halls make 70% of their annual income within a single month!) but I was prepared to encounter large crowds and long queues.

-What I wasn’t prepared for as I stepped out of the underground and onto the historical square of Marienplatz, was the rainbow coloured flags draped from every building in sight and painted versions on the faces of locals.
+What I wasn’t prepared for as I stepped out of the underground and onto the historical square of Marienplatz, was rainbow coloured flags draped from every building in sight.
 I had arrived the weekend of Pride and the city was buzzing!
 Within minutes of me being there, I watched the streets transform from relatively quiet walkways, to a full on street party.
 It was amazing!
 But if being pressed up against strangers in large crowds isn’t your thing, then I’d recommend doing your research and avoid any big events that may be scheduled throughout the year.

 With just two days in Munich, and one of those dedicated to visiting Neuschwanstein Castle, I had to make the most of my time.
 So rather than doing my usual exploration where I spend seventy percent of my day finding hidden gems and the other thirty getting lost and trying to find my way back to my accommodation, I opted for a free walking tour of the city.

 The tour lasted three hours and took me through the old town.
 The guide was great, full of knowledge explaining Munich’s history as we went along, and although at times I lost interest in the backstory of some of the places (sorry mum!), overall it was a great experience.
 The guide was also really helpful at the end of the tour, giving restaurant recommendations and directions to public transport for anyone that inclined.